top of page

 Gallery examples

 Left: Here are two images that show how our gallery folders look.
-Except for Wyatt's (Wy Dog) galleries I have had a hand in all of these photographers' work.
+Except for Wyatt's (Wy Dog) galleries, I have had a hand in all of these photographers' work.
 With a table that varies in photography skill level, I have had to work hard to aid them the best I can.
-As you can see I have created a spreadsheet to record all of their new galleries so I can edit them and organize them better.
-This is one way I have tried to innovate the photographers to create stronger efficiency.
-Given that I am the photographer's direct supervisor I have had much hand in editing their captions as well to create better storytelling.
+I have created a spreadsheet to record all of their new galleries so I can edit them and organize them better.
+This is one way I have tried to innovate for photographers to create stronger efficiency.
+Given that I am the photographer's direct supervisor, I have had a big hand in editing their captions as well to create better storytelling.

 Final Thoughts